r-PlaceTux/overlay/README.md

 2. Install [the user script](https://greasyfork.org/scripts/442512/code/userscript.user.js)

 ### Note
-If the overlay looks blurry for you edit the script manually and replace `image-rendering: pixelated` with `image-rendering: crisp-edges`.
+If the overlay looks blurry for you, use [this fix](https://greasyfork.org/en/scripts/442555).

 ### Colors
 `#FF4500` red\